-But first I want to ask a question, and share a little story …
+But first, I want to ask a question and share a little story …

 Longing for this perfect lover doesn’t only apply to people with narcissistic tendencies.
 Just like Echo in this same myth, people with codependent tendencies also long for their ‘perfect lover’, just as tragically, but in different ways.

 Many of us have a little narcissism and codependence within us.
-We will sometimes vacillate between looking for love in the eyes of an admirer, or in the eyes of someone who will sympathise for us instead.
+We vacillate between looking for our perfection in an admirer’s eyes or someone who will sympathise with us.

 This is the pain of the human condition – We cannot forget the love we crave, but the ways we search for it hurt ourselves along with the people around us, causing chaos, destruction and emotional pain.

-So if the ways I have just described don’t work, how will we ever find our dream lover?
+If the ways I have just described don’t work, how will we ever find our dream lover?

 The truth is there is only one person who will truly love and care for you in the way that you secretly crave.
-And I am not talking about a divine or religious identity.
+I am not talking about a divine or religious identity.
 Your perfect lover is a real life, living and breathing human being I want to introduce you to right now . . .

 If so, keep your mind open for just a moment (minds work better that way!) and give this idea half a chance.